 Personal Reflections

-Showing up as yourself
+Showing Up as Yourself

 On code-switching, confidence, and refusing to shrink in rooms that weren't built with you in mind.